johannschopplich/nuxt-kql/docs/guide/what-is-nuxt-kql.md

 Most importantly, your Kirby authentication credentials are protected when fetching data, even on the client.

-## Kirby Headless Starter
+## Headless Kirby

-This module works best with the [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter).
+Setting up Kirby to support headless mode is a bit of a hassle.
+To make your life easier, you can use a ready-to-use Kirby instance with a headless API.
+This Nuxt module works best with the [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter).
 You don't have to use it, but it's suited best for using Kirby as a headless CMS and avoids common pitfalls like CORS issues.

 With it, you will get out of the box: